Code of Ethics

 You (and your immediate family members; namely, spouses and family living in the same household) are prohibited from having any ownership interest in, or owning property with, any of our competitors (or their respective officers or employees) unless we determine in advance that your interest will not conflict with your obligations to us.
 These restrictions do not apply to ownership of equity securities of a publicly-traded entity if such ownership is less than one percent (1%) of the outstanding equity securities of that entity, except in the case of an investment that is so large either in absolute dollars or percentage of the individual's total investment portfolio that it could create the appearance of a conflict of interest.

 We are committed to business success through maintenance of high standards of responsibility and ethics and seek to outperform our competition fairly and honestly.
 You should endeavor to respect the rights of and deal fairly with our customers, suppliers, competitors and employees.
 You should not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.
+If you receive, or otherwise come to possess, our or another organization’s confidential information by mistake, report it to the Legal Department immediately.

 Federal and state laws prohibit unfair methods of competition and unfair or deceptive acts and practices.
 These laws are designed to protect both competitors and consumers.
 All public statements by or on behalf of the Company, including in connection with advertising, promotional materials, sales representations, warranties and guarantees, should always be truthful and have a reasonable basis in fact and should not be misleading or purposefully made easily susceptible of misinterpretation.
 Comparisons of our products or services with the products or services of competitors should be accurate and should be made only where facts support the statements and conclusions drawn.

 You are prohibited from taking, for yourself personally, opportunities that are discovered through your use of Company property, information, or position.
 You may not use our property, information or position for improper personal gain, and you may not compete with the Company directly or indirectly.
-You owe a duty to us to advance our legitimate business interests when the opportunity to do so arises.
+You owe a duty to us to advance our legitimate business interests when the opportunity arises.

 The operation of our business may involve the use of agents, consultants, brokers or representatives in connection with the sale of our products or in dealings with government entities, departments, officials, employees and the like.
 Arrangements with such agents, consultants, brokers or representatives and the payment to them of any commissions, fees or other remuneration shall be governed by the Code, including the following: